 This has moved far beyond the basic issue of what it means to be a responsible corporate environmental actor.
 Savvy business leaders and boards have shifted the discussion from good citizenship and legal compliance to basic survival: stated most bluntly, climate change poses challenges for whole sectors of our economy.

 For example, there is an emerging community of private-sector practice around climate-change adaptation, with businesses and consultancies asking questions like, “What will climate change mean for supply-chain vulnerabilities?”
 And, “How can business leaders best hedge against major population shifts and increasing numbers of environmental disasters?”
 Institutional investors and groups like Ceres are urging the insurance industry to take on these questions because in many cases its entire business model depends on it.39

 In that sense, the fundamental challenge for the private sector is not all that different from the one we in the philanthropic sector face.
 In both fields, leaders who hope to succeed are asking: “What are the market failures that keep us from making progress on climate resilience, and how can we address them?
 And what opportunities do those market failures create for smart entrepreneurial activity?”

-A few years back, a few of our nonprofit peers partnered with McKinsey & Company — an international consultancy with a thriving private sector climate change practice – to publish a greenhouse gas abatement cost curve.40 The curve plots the cheapest and most expensive ways of mitigating climate change relative to their return.
+A few years back, a few of our nonprofit peers partnered with McKinsey & Co. – an international consultancy with a thriving private-sector climate-change practice – to publish a greenhouse gas abatement cost curve.40 The curve plots the cheapest and most expensive ways of mitigating climate change relative to their return.